uvd540/asteroids-odin/README.md

 You can also build a desktop executable using `build_desktop.bat`.
 It will end up in the `build/desktop` folder.

 In some web browsers your game won't work due to "CORS policy", in that case you can run a local web server using python.
-Within `game_web`, run this:
+Go to `build/web` in a terminal and run this:
 ```
 python -m http.server
 ```
 Go to `localhost:8000` in your browser to start the game.

-> TODO: Is there a better way to avoid running a local webserver?
+> TODO: Is there a better way to avoid running a local web server?

+## What works

+- raylib, raygui, rlgl
+- Allocator that works with maps and SIMD
+- Temp allocator
+- Logger
+- Most of `core` that doesn't do OS-specific things

-## Limitations
+## What won't work

-You can't use:
-- `core:os`
+- `core:os`.
-- Procedures in `core:fmt` that print to console.
-There's a pre-setup loger instead `core:log`, I suggest you use that, for example `log.info("message")` and `log.infof("formatted message: %v", some_string)`.
-Note: You can still use `fmt.tprint` to format strings.
+- `fmt.print` and similar procs.
+Instead, use `log.info` and `log.infof`.
+Note: `fmt.tprintf` (temp string formatting) still works!

 ## Debugging

 I recommend debugging native build when you can.
-But if you get web-only bugs then you can add `-g` to  the the `emcc` line in the build script to generate debug information.
-This will give you callstacks with useful information.
+But if you get web-only bugs then you can add `-g` to the the `emcc` line in the build script.
+This will give you crash stack traces with useful information.
 It works in Chrome, but I didn't get it to work in Firefox.

 ## TODO:
 - Alternatives for running program that works in chrome (annoying to have to use server...)